JohnKendrick/PDielec/BuildDocs/phonana.md

 | 493.63     | 0.1      | 17.4     | 82.5 | 100.0  | 0.0    |
 | 493.63     | 0.1      | 17.4     | 82.5 | 100.0  | 0.0    |
 ~

+### Isoleucine Visualisation
+Using the same example as used in [#sec-isoleucine] the command;

+    phonana -program castep phonon castep -viewer

+was used to raise a basic 3D molecular viewer showing the molecular structure in the unit-cell and the displacements corresponding to a phonon mode as shown in Figure [#fig-viewer].

+~ Figure { #fig-viewer; caption: "The Phonan 3D Viewer"; page-align:here }
+![img-viewer]
+~

+[img-viewer]: Figures/phonana_viewer.png { width:90%; }

+The graphical window responds to mouse presses in the usual way.
+Rotation can be carried out with the left mouse button .
+The right or wheel mouse buttons control the zoom.
+The middle button controls the panning.
+Below the graphical window is a mode selector, which indicates the mode selected and the range of modes which can be selected using the slider.
+The frequency of the selected mode is indicated below the slider.
+On changing the selected mode the displacements (shown as arrows) also change.

+There is an animate button which will start an animation of the selected mode.
+The animations take some time to start (and finish).
+Once started there is new small window which pops up, this can be ignored.
+It is best to start and stop the animation using the 'Animate' button on the main window.
+Another press of the 'Animate' button will stop the animation and will show the original displacement vector view.
+The time taken for the change of view is substantial and the user needs to be patient.

 [BIB]